Keyboard shortcuts

 What are native rollups?

-A native rollup is a new type of EVM-based rollup that directly makes use of Ethereum's execution environment for their own state transitions, removing the need for complex and hard-to-maintain proof systems.
+A native rollup is a new type of EVM-based rollup that directly makes use of Ethereum's execution environment for its own state transitions, removing the need for complex and hard-to-maintain custom proof systems.

 Problem statement